 What's it All About?

 Time Commitment:The WLC Marching Band is a competitive marching band, and they do put in the time to become amazing!
 Basically, they start the week after school is out with "at home" camp.
 This is a daily practice held at WLC for one week.
 Some sections may hold "sectionals" during July.
 These will be scheduled by the section leader, and students should attempt to attend these if possible.
 Beginning usually on or near the first week of August, students will have band every weekday until school starts (with a couple days off for Labor Day).
 Specific times will be posted, but plan on a full day.
-Band Camp is held the 2nd or 3rd week of August, Tues - Fri, at Camp NIssokone (YMCA Camp) in Oscoda.
-Once school starts, they practice 4 days a week for 2-3 hours a day after school and most Saturdays.
+Band Camp is held in August, for 4 days/3 nights at Camp Nissokone (YMCA Camp) in Oscoda.
+Once school starts, they practice 3 days a week for 2-3 hours a day after school and most Saturdays.
 The band plays at all home football games.
 Our competitive season starts in September and continues through the beginning of November, with Saturday competitions around the state...mostly the metro-Detroit area.
-Click Here to see this fall's practice schedule, the summer practice schedule, as well as some important dates.

 Band Camp: All Marching Band students attend Band Camp.
 This is where the bulk of the instruction occurs.
 They learn to march, begin to learn the music, and bond with each other...this is where the team is built!
 If there is a major issue attending Band Camp, discuss with Mr. Rogers.

 Scheduling: It is possible for students to participate in more than one activity at a time.
 Mr. Rogers is more than willing to work with students to help them work this out.
 However, it is usually necessary for some sort of sacrifice to be made on the part of the student, as it is likely that there will be conflicts.
 This has been successful for many students in the past in many sports and other school activities.
 Please discuss with Mr. Rogers asap.